-The most significant change for this new generation besides the styling was the introduction of a 4-stroke engine in the 50cc model rather than a 2-stroke engine found in the ET 50.
+When they were introduced, the LX scooters weren’t entirely new machines but rather they were heavily updated versions of their ET predecessors to stylistically resemble the larger Granturismo 200.
+The most significant change for this new generation beyond the styling was the introduction of a 4-stroke engine in the 50cc model rather than a 2-stroke engine found in the ET 50.
 Other noteworthy changes (vs. the ET) include a larger 11” front rim (instead of 10”) and a style that featured a wider rear end, a round (instead of oval) front headlight, nicer rims and integrated clear blinkers in the leg shield.

 The square faced S 150 was added for 2008, with a smaller S 50 arriving for 2009.
 Both S models include different styling, no enclosed glovebox and a smaller sporty seat.

-For the 2010 model year, the 150cc LX and S scooters received fuel injection and a corresponding 'i.e'. suffix to their model name.
+For the 2010 model year, the 150cc LX and S scooters received fuel injection and a corresponding 'i.e'. suffix to their model name, which later became “IE”.
 At the same time, Vespa ditched the difficult to use and breakage prone kickstarter.

 For 2013, Vespa added 50 and 150cc ’Sport SE’ versions of the S series.
 These special edition scooters added a ribbed seat, black paint and matte accents and checkered graphics for a small premium.
 The regular LX and S models also got small tweaks for 2013, with additional Vespa logo’s being added to the grips and floorboard and new instrumentation being added to the S. The LX 150 also got some tweaks to its gauges and both models received subtle style changes to the horn area.